Form 1098-T Information

 As determined by the Federal Government, qualified expenses are defined as expenses required by and paid to the institution for enrollment purposes.
 Examples of non-qualified expenses are charges for room, board, books, insurance, transportation/parking, and similar personal, living, or family expenses.

-Why doesn’t the amount billed on my 1098-T form match my records?
+Why doesn’t the amount paid on my 1098-T form match my records?

 When reviewing your records please take into consideration your actual billing/registration dates.
-The 1098-T form reflects amounts billed in the calendar year.
-Amounts billed in prior or next calendar year are not included.
+The 1098-T form reflects amounts paid in the calendar year.
+Amounts paid in the prior or next calendar year are not included.

-Example: If you registered for your Spring courses in November or December, they will be included on your current 1098-T. If you registered for your Spring courses in January, they will be included on your next year’s 1098-T.
+Example: If you paid for your Spring courses in November or December, they will be included on your current 1098-T. If you paid for your Spring courses in January, they will be included on your next year’s 1098-T.

 1098-T Form Box Fill-in Instructions

-Box 3: This box will be left blank, since the Nevada System of Higher Education has not changed its current method of reporting from the previous year.
+Box 3: This box is left blank since the Nevada System of Higher Education has not changed its current method of reporting from the previous year.

 Box 4: Adjustments made for a prior year: The amount in this box should be the sum of all reductions in tuition (refunded or not) related to amounts billed in a prior year.
 This amount is reported as a positive number per IRS requirements.
 However, it is actually a decrease to the amount that was reported on a prior year 1098-T.